 What happens next?

-If you are shortlisted, the lead supervisor of the project(s) to which you applied will contact you to arrange an interview sometime between 15th and 18th April, at a mutually convenient time.
+If you are shortlisted, the lead supervisor of the project(s) to which you applied will contact you to arrange an interview sometime between 2nd and 14th January, at a mutually convenient time.
 The interview can be face-to-face or by Skype or telephone.
 They may ask you to send references and transcripts to assist them in their decision making.
 After this interview the supervisor will put forward one candidate for their project for consideration by the GW4 FRESH CDT Management Board Interview Panel.
-You will be notified if you are shortlisted for this central CDT interview by 18th April.
+You will be notified if you are shortlisted for this central CDT interview by 5pm Monday 20th January 2020.

 If you are shortlisted you will need to: